APogue/APogue.github.io/_drafts/version1/2024-08-13-USAC-is-a-problem.md

 	- [Myers opposes](https://dailybruin.com/2014/05/23/submission-usac-ethics-statement-exacerbates-israeli-palestinian-situation) a proposed pledge (2014) that would ban students from taking trips to Israel sponsored by certain groups

+		- "But like Chancellor Gene Block, I don’t think that the Undergraduate Students Association Council should legislate who can or cannot travel abroad – or where."

 - Case of antisemitism

 	- Reemergence of what the author believes is the "Jewish Question", [TDB](https://dailybruin.com/2015/03/09/submission-ucla-campus-must-take-action-to-address-anti-semitism)

+		- Find the video on this

 - [Resolutions](https://www.usac.ucla.edu/documents/resolutions) in the past have condemned antisemitism